Some posts contain compensated links. Please read this disclaimer for more info.

 The island of Zakynthos has its own airport (ZTH – International Airport Dionysios Solomos), which receives domestic flights both from the capital of Greece, Athens, and from the nearby island of Kefalonia.

-The airport is in a comfortable location, no more than 5 km from Zakynthos Town but also quite close to other popular villages and coastal areas.
+The airport is in an easy-to-reach location, no more than 5 km from Zakynthos Town but also quite close to other popular villages and coastal areas.
 Getting from and to the airport with a local taxi is both easy and quite convenient too.

 Especially during summer, the airport receives numerous charter and regular flights from several European countries.
 If you’re flying from Athens to Zakynthos, consider that your flying time will be from 35 to 45 minutes.